-The hatching takes two or more days to dig their way out to the sand surface; they emerge in a group usually at night, thus evading avian predators and lethal surface-sand temperatures.
+The hatchlings take two or more days to dig their way out to the sand surface.
+They emerge in a group usually at night, thus evading avian predators and lethal surface-sand temperatures.
 Braving ghost crabs and other enemies, the hatchlings rush to the sea, which they usually locate unerringly.
-Even if the sea is invisible, the hatchlings will move towards the brightest horizon - a tendency which may also draw hatchlings landward to their doom at beaches such as Marina Beach
+Even if the sea is invisible, the hatchlings will move towards the brightest horizon by scampering - a tendency which may also draw hatchlings landward at beaches such as the Marina Beach in Chennai, where disorienting lights exist.

-where disorienting lights exist.
-Predatory fish take a heavy toll at sea.
 The list of animals that prey on sea turtle eggs and their young ones are dogs, jackals, monitor lizards, wild and domestic pigs, leopards, hyena, estuarine crocodiles, ghost crabs, hermit crabs, coconut crab, ants, rats, seagulls, crows, sharks and many more.
 But it is mainly man's activities that have decimated many sea turtle population and necessitated urgent international action to reverse the trend towards extinction.
-The depletory activities include unrestricted egg collection; the killing of adults for commerce in meat, skin and calipee, accidental drowning of sea-turtles in trawl nets; and land development that destroys nesting habitats.
+The depletory activities include unrestricted egg collection, killing of adult turtles for commerce in meat, skin and calipee, accidental drowning of sea turtles in trawl nets and land development, which destroys nesting habitats.
 As per estimations, only 1 in 1,000 hatchlings will survive to adulthood.

 Considering serious threats to the population of sea turtles in India, the Sind Government in collaboration with the World Wildlife Fund (WWF) has set up a protected turtle-hatching zone.
 The Sind Wildlife Management Board has posted warders along the beaches to protect this endangered species.